ths-rwth/smtrat/doc/markdown/07-using-smtrat.md

 ### Boolean combinations of constraints and Boolean variables

+For more information, check out the docs of [CArL](https://github.com/smtrat/carl).

 A formula is stored as a directed acyclic graph, where the intermediate nodes represent the Boolean operations on the sub-formulas represented by the successors of this node.
 The leaves (nodes without successor) contain either a Boolean variable, a constraint or an uninterpreted equality.
 Equal formulas, that is formulas being leaves and containing the same element or formulas representing the same operation on the same sub-formulas, are stored only once.

 The construction of formulas, which are represented by the \formulaClass, is mainly based on the presented abstract grammar.
 A formula being a leaf wraps the corresponding objects representing a Boolean variable, a constraint or an uninterpreted equality.
 A Boolean combination of Boolean variables, constraints and uninterpreted equalities consists of a Boolean operator and the sub-formulas it interconnects.
 For this purpose we either firstly create a set of formulas containing all sub-formulas and then construct the Formula or (if the formula shall not have more than three sub-formulas) construct the formula directly passing the operator and sub-formulas.
 Formulas, constraints and uninterpreted equalities are non-mutable, once they are constructed.